 More and more companies are giving their employees the option to work from home on a full-time or part-time basis.
-A home office that’s professional designed can help you get the most productivity out of the space.
+A home office that’s professionally designed can help you get the most productivity out of the space.

 A home office also has other valuable uses.
 It can be used as a quiet room to work on your taxes or catch up on your email replies or your kids can use it as a private study space.